godfathershashank/CODSOFT/README.md

 #Word Counter memo

 Created a Java program to count the number of words in a given text file.
 Utilized file handling techniques to read the input file and implemented an algorithm to count the words.
 This project enhanced my file handling skills and introduced me to string manipulation in Java.

+#ATM Machine Interface

+developed a Java program for atm machine which can tell you about your deposit, withdraw cash and also display transaction details you can also pay bill directly from the interface